7:00AM to 5:00PM

 Find a receptacle to catch water spilling from the damaged pipe.
 Depending on the severity of the burst water main, you may need a fairly sizable container to hold the water or preferably two to empty one at a time.
 Once your container is placed, proceed immediately to the next step.

-Water will continue flowing out of the burst pipe until it is cut off at it’s source.
+Water will continue flowing out of the burst pipe until it is cut off at its source.
 By turning off the main water immediately after placing your container, you will stop the flow of water to your home.
-This will stop water pouring in to your home and minimise damage.
+This will stop water from pouring into your home and minimise damage.